Blog Post

 Open source web browser statistics

-Figure 2 — Infographic: Worldwide Usage of Open Source Web Browsers (June 2022)
+Figure 2 — Infographic: Worldwide usage of open source web browsers (June 2022)

-Myth #2 — PDFium Is an Insecure PDF Rendering Engine
+Myth #2 — PDFium is an insecure PDF rendering engine

-Now, without getting into the technical details of the various PDF specifications and how PDF toolkits (such as PSPDFKit) work, understand that PDF tools and toolkits are typically split into two parts.
+Now, without getting into the technical details of the various PDF specifications and how PDF toolkits (such as Nutrient) work, understand that PDF tools and toolkits are typically split into two parts.
 One part reads and processes the text and binary information encapsulated inside a PDF document (this part is typically called the PDF parser).
 The other part is responsible for taking the parsed information (text, images, etc.) inside the PDF document and visualizing it for the user (this part is called the PDF renderer).

-PDF Parsers and PDF Renderers Illustration
+PDF parsers and PDF renderers illustration

 Now, although we evidently demonstrated the widespread and ubiquitous use of open source technology, some may argue that, in particular, the open source PDF renderer PDFium is inherently insecure.
 So, again, let’s look at the facts.

-Fact #2 — Major Companies Contribute to or Use PDFium
+Fact #2 — Major companies contribute to or use PDFium

 I love arguing this point because I can let the facts speak for themselves.
-Guess what Google, Microsoft, Amazon, Dropbox, and (yes) PSPDFKit all have in common?
+Guess what Google, Microsoft, Amazon, Dropbox, and (yes) Nutrient all have in common?
 All of us are either contributors to the publicly available PDFium open source project, and/or we directly embed PDFium in the products we create for our end users.
 That’s a fact.

 • Google uses PDFium inside Chrome (the most widely used browser in the world).